Dave’s Pet Food Restricted Diet Magnesium & Phosphorus Grain-Free Pork Recipe Canned Cat Food By Dave’s Pet Food

 - Canned response

-The cat (Felis catus), also referred to as the domestic cat, is a small domesticated carnivorous mammal.
+The cat (Felis catus), also referred to as the domestic cat or house cat, is a small domesticated carnivorous mammal.
 It is the only domesticated species of the family Felidae.
 Advances in archaeology and genetics have shown that the domestication of the cat occurred in the Near East around 7500 BC.
 It is commonly kept as a pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
-Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey such as mice and rats.
+It is valued by humans for companionship and its ability to kill vermin.
+Its retractable claws are adapted to killing small prey species such as mice and rats.
 It has a strong, flexible body, quick reflexes, and sharp teeth, and its night vision and sense of smell are well developed.
 It is a social species, but a solitary hunter and a crepuscular predator.
-Cat communication includes vocalizations—including meowing, purring, trilling, hissing, growling, and grunting—as well as body language.
-It can hear sounds too faint or too high in frequency for human ears, such as those made by small mammals.
-It secretes and perceives pheromones.

 Female domestic cats can have kittens from spring to late autumn in temperate zones and throughout the year in equatorial regions, with litter sizes often ranging from two to five kittens.
-Domestic cats are bred and shown at events as registered pedigreed cats, a hobby known as cat fancy.
-Animal population control of cats may be achieved by spaying and neutering, but their proliferation and the abandonment of pets has resulted in large numbers of feral cats worldwide, contributing to the extinction of bird, mammal, and reptile species.
+Domestic cats are bred and shown at cat fancy events as registered pedigreed cats.
+Population control includes spaying and neutering, but pet abandonment has exploded the global feral cat population, which has driven the extinction of bird, mammal, and reptile species.

 Food is any substance consumed by an organism for nutritional support.
 Food is usually of plant, animal, or fungal origin and contains essential nutrients such as carbohydrates, fats, proteins, vitamins, or minerals.
 The substance is ingested by an organism and assimilated by the organism's cells to provide energy, maintain life, or stimulate growth.
 Different species of animals have different feeding behaviours that satisfy the needs of their metabolisms and have evolved to fill a specific ecological niche within specific geographical contexts.

-Omnivorous humans are highly adaptable and have adapted to obtain food in many different ecosystems.
+Omnivorous humans are highly adaptable and have adapted to obtaining food in many different ecosystems.
 Humans generally use cooking to prepare food for consumption.
 The majority of the food energy required is supplied by the industrial food industry, which produces food through intensive agriculture and distributes it through complex food processing and food distribution systems.
 This system of conventional agriculture relies heavily on fossil fuels, which means that the food and agricultural systems are one of the major contributors to climate change, accounting for as much as 37% of total greenhouse gas emissions.

-The food system has significant impacts on a wide range of other social and political issues, including sustainability, biological diversity, economics, population growth, water supply, and food security.
-Food safety and security are monitored by international agencies like the International Association for Food Protection, the World Resources Institute, the World Food Programme, the Food and Agriculture Organization, and the International Food Information Council.
+The food system has a significant impact on a wide range of other social and political issues, including sustainability, biological diversity, economics, population growth, water supply, and food security.
+Food safety and security are monitored by international agencies, like the International Association for Food Protection, the World Resources Institute, the World Food Programme, the Food and Agriculture Organization, and the International Food Information Council.

 A grain is a small, hard, dry fruit (caryopsis) – with or without an attached hull layer – harvested for human or animal consumption.
 A grain crop is a grain-producing plant.
 The two main types of commercial grain crops are cereals and legumes.